 [03:52] – Jeff and Celisa continue to discuss the power of reflection and talk about having an action bias.
 Celisa references an example she read that relates the importance of in action reflection in soccer to highlight the importance of this.

-[06:15] – Celisa highlights another aspect of reflection called elaboration which connects new knowledge/experiences to existing knowledge/experiences.
+Another aspect of reflection called elaboration connects new knowledge/experiences to existing knowledge/experiences.

-[06:56] – Jeff raises the topic of spaced learning which is the idea that to acquire knowledge and skills effectively, it’s best not to do it all at once.
-He makes the connection that reflection implies a certain amount of spacing.
+There’s also spaced learning—the idea that to acquire knowledge and skills effectively, it’s best not to do it all at once.
+And reflection implies a certain amount of spacing.

 [11:05] – The concept of deliberate practice is also mentioned and that, in its original form, can be helpful because it allows you to get feedback (either from somebody else or yourself) so that you can incorporate it and adjust your practice accordingly.

 Another finding from the study is referenced that ties reflection to self-efficacy.

 It showed that the more someone engages in reflection, the more confident they become, which makes them more likely to do better.

 Jeff adds that self-efficacy is also tied to motivation even though this isn’t explicitly mentioned in the study.

 [13:07] – Celisa makes the point that empirical studies are great but reflection has a common sense component to it.
 She says that in order to prepare for a task/job, a certain amount of preparation needs to go into that but we often don’t take that same time after the fact and it makes sense that we should.